Legacy System Assessment: The Fortune 500 Framework for Cutting $67M in Hidden Costs

 - Compliance requirements

-3. Future-State Architecture
+Assessment 3: Future-State Architecture Fit

-- Can it integrate with modern ecosystems?
+- Can this platform integrate with modern API-first ecosystems?

-- Does it support your data strategy?
+- Does it support your data strategy and governance requirements?

-- Will it scale with business growth?
+- Will it scale with projected business growth over 3-5 years?

-- Can it adapt to regulatory changes?
+- Can it adapt to evolving regulatory requirements without custom development?

 Global Financial Services Firm